-Schools are encouraged to communicate their commitment to domestic abuse notifications/ "Stopping domestic abuse together" on their website and through their usual communications to parents and carers.
+Schools are encouraged to communicate their commitment to "Stopping domestic abuse together" on their website and through their usual communications to parents and carers.
 They should explain that if they receive a notification, they will routinely monitor the child's welfare and engage with partner agencies where required.
-This forms part of the school commitment to safeguarding all children and young people.
+This forms part of the school commitment to safeguarding all children.

-The school information sharing and privacy notice should incorporate domestic abuse notifications/
+The school information sharing and privacy notice should incorporate SDAT.